 You never know when you might need it to prove what happened.
 Do not fix your bike right away.
 Leave your bike and any other damaged property in the condition it was in after the accident.
 Do not try to repair anything or have anything inspected.
 Do not wash the clothing you were wearing at the accident scene and do not send your bike, helmet, or any other equipment to anyone other than your attorney.

 Did you know that anything you say to an insurance company could be used against you later?
 Do not communicate with any insurance companies before consulting an attorney!
 A personal injury attorney who specializes in bike-related accidents knows the law and can help you receive fair treatment and the assistance and compensation you might deserve.

 Morris Bart, LLC, is exclusively a personal injury law firm, which means we don’t just do a few injury cases here and there – we specialize in them!
-We know the laws surrounding bicycle accidents and fight for the rights of our bicycle-riding clients in New Orleans, Lake Charles, Monroe, Alexandria, Baton Rouge, Shreveport and Lafayette, Louisiana; Mobile, Birmingham, Montgomery and Huntsville, Alabama; Gulfport, Hattiesburg and Pascagoula, Mississippi; and in Little Rock and Texarkana, Arkansas.
+We know the laws surrounding bicycle accidents and fight for the rights of our bicycle-riding clients in New Orleans, Lake Charles, Monroe, Alexandria, Baton Rouge, Shreveport and Lafayette, Louisiana; Mobile, Birmingham, Montgomery and Huntsville, Alabama; Gulfport, Hattiesburg and Pascagoula, Mississippi; and in Texarkana, Arkansas.
 If you’re the victim of a bicycle accident, call us for a free consultation.
 We’re available to talk 24/7!

 to find a Morris Bart office near you.